John Finley (musician)

-John Finley (born May 6, 1945 in Toronto, Ontario) is a Canadian singer/songwriter who came to prominence with Toronto R&B band Jon and Lee & The Checkmates and later with the Elektra supergroup Rhinoceros.
+John Finley (born May 6, 1945) is a Canadian singer-songwriter who came to prominence with Toronto R&B band Jon and Lee & the Checkmates and later with the Elektra supergroup Rhinoceros.

 Finley's talents reach over many genres, including R&B, Gospel, Jazz and Rock, and is acclaimed for his song writing, recording and live performances.
 After Rhinoceros, Finley was a member of Blackstone before engaging in projects with Homestead and Michael Quatro.

-More recently, Finley has worked with the reformed band The Checkmates, and a contemporary jazz and R&B group, SoulBop!.
-He currently leads his own band in Toronto, Ontario and released “Soul Singer” in 2020.
+Finley has worked with the reformed band The Checkmates, and a contemporary jazz and R&B group, SoulBop!.
+He currently leads his own band in Toronto, Ontario, and released "Soul Singer" in 2020.

 Musical career

-Jon & Lee & The Checkmates

 In 1964, Finley joined Toronto-based band The Checkmates with the help of Peter Hodgson, the band's bass player and Finley's cousin.
 With Finley's inclusion, the band was renamed Jon and Lee and The Checkmates.
 After initial success, the band signed a contract with large RCA, despite Finley's connection with Elektra producer Paul Rothchild, who would eventually recruit Finley to Rhinoceros.

 The band struggled to capture their live dynamic in the studio, and eventually relocated to Philadelphia to pursue more original material under the new band name the Jon-Lee Group.
 The band experienced mixed success, releasing "Bring It Down Front/Pork Chops" in 1967, before splitting the same year.
 Finley recalls that the band split due to production pressure from Secunda and personal differences that were exacerbated by drug taking.

 In 1999, Michael Fonfara, Peter Hodgson and Larry Leishman reformed The Checkmates, and Finley connects with the band from time to time.
 The band is currently working on a new album.

-Rhinoceros

 In December 1967, with help again from Peter Hodgson, Finley joined Paul Rothchild's project super group that became known as Rhinoceros.
 According to Finley, when the band "listened to the tapes and they sounded just like a rhinoceros.
 The bass and the drums sounded lumbering and fat."

 Finley recalls that Elektra Records "had this multi-thousand dollar campaign to make us instant mini-rock stars - you just go through a change, but by living together and jamming together the hype goes away."
 Despite heavy promotion, the three albums by Rhinoceros resulted in lacklustre sales.

 Rhinoceros disbanded in 1971, and Finley believes that it was precipitated by two poor decisions.
 Firstly, the move from the West Coast to the East Coast severed the band's roots that lead to instability.
-Secondly, the band's decision to fire Paul Rothchild, despite Finley's objections, resulted in further instability and ultimately disintegration.
+Secondly, the band's decision to fire Paul Rothchild, despite Finley's objections, resulted in further instability and ultimately disintegration.In early 1972, Finley recorded with Homestead on Nimbus 9 Records to produce the album Every Little Thing Has A Place In God's Heart, featuring the singles "Anthem" and "Every Little Thing".
+Finley also joined with Michael Quatro, and performed vocals on his album Paintings.